-Of course, if you’re the type who does prefer to take a look under the hood and tinker, you have full manual access to over 1300 servers in 59 countries.
-This includes a generous 10 servers in South Korea useful for getting a local IP address!
+Of course, if you’re the type who does prefer to take a look under the hood and tinker, you have full manual access to over 5,900 servers in 90 countries.
+This includes a generous 12 servers in South Korea useful for getting a local IP address.
 No matter where you connect, you can rest easy knowing your data is locked down with 256-bit AES encryption, and that your identity and activity are anonymised behind a strict no-logging policy.
 All of these features and more are available on Mac, Windows, iOS and Android.

 Read our full CyberGhost review.

 - SPECIAL OFFER: 79%OFF

 - Strict no-logs policy

 There are major privacy and security benefits to using a VPN too.
 You probably know that whenever you go online, any data that you send over the internet is sent through the servers of your ISP (internet service provider).
 This means that your ISP can easily track your internet use and keep records of your online activities.
 This is particularly worrying if you participate in file sharing such as using torrents, as this activity will be noted and likely investigated by your ISP and you could be hit with a fine or prosecution for copyright infringement.

 RELATED READING: Best VPN to Beat North Korean Censorship